Do you feel like you're getting nowhere with your business? Have you lost momentum and now feel like you're just spinning your wheels?

 You have your hand in every aspect of your business

 Ever hear of whack a mole?
-That's you and your business if you keep your hand in every pie.
+That's you and your business if you keep your finger in every pie your business makes.
 It's good in the beginning as you need to understand how things work before you can delegate, but if you are still doing this 2-3 years down the line and can't trust/train others to take on non-essential roles, your days are numbered.
-You can't grow your business when you are the one doing everything, eventually you will hit a wall that you can't overcome without other people.
+You can't grow your business when you are the one doing everything and cannot properly manage others, eventually you will hit a wall that you can't overcome without other people.
 This is also the number one reason for burnout, you become so overwhelmed doing things you don't want to that you begin to hate your business.

 The most important things in business are marketing, sales and customer service/retention.
 That should be your world and you should let others take care of everything else.